Home > Rants and Raves > Diet and Exercise (Part One)

 Diet and Exercise (Part One)

-Diet and exercise are probably the two biggest factors in determining your overall wellness.
+Al Kavadlo Eating Diet and exercise are arguably the two biggest factors in determining your overall wellness.
 Just like my workout regimen, I aim to keep my diet simple and stick to the fundamentals.

 To paraphrase from Michael Pollan’s book In Defense of Food, my dietary advice is this: eat real food, not processed crap.